Anof-cyber/PyCript-Docs/docs/installation.md

 ## Burp Suite BApp Store Installation

+!!!
+Info "Info"

-!> The extension is not available on the Burp Suite BApp Store.
+    The extension is not available on the Burp Suite BApp Store.